krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

     n3.next = &n4;
     ```

-An array is a single variable, such as the array `nums` containing elements `nums[0]`, `nums[1]`, etc., while a linked list is composed of multiple independent node objects. **We usually refer to the linked list by its head node**, as in the linked list `n0` in the above code.
+The array as a whole is a variable, for instance, the array `nums` includes elements like `nums[0]`, `nums[1]`, and so on, whereas a linked list is made up of several distinct node objects. **We typically refer to a linked list by its head node**, for example, the linked list in the previous code snippet is referred to as `n0`.

 ### Inserting a Node

-Inserting a node in a linked list is very easy.
-As shown in the image below, suppose we want to insert a new node `P` between two adjacent nodes `n0` and `n1`. **This requires changing only two node references (pointers)**, with a time complexity of $O(1)$.
+Inserting a node into a linked list is very easy.
+As shown in the figure, let's assume we aim to insert a new node `P` between two adjacent nodes `n0` and `n1`. **This can be achieved by simply modifying two node references (pointers)**, with a time complexity of $O(1)$.

-In contrast, the time complexity of inserting an element in an array is $O(n)$, which is less efficient with large data volumes.
+By comparison, inserting an element into an array has a time complexity of $O(n)$, which becomes less efficient when dealing with large data volumes.

 ![Linked List Node Insertion Example](linked_list.assets/linkedlist_insert_node.png)